 Board of Directors

-Andrew Salazar is Director of Project Development at Technology Ventures Corporation.
+Andrew Salazar is a Principal of Iron Gate Intellectual Property, LLC.
+He provides patent prosecution services including research, as well as technology commercialization and start-up consulting.
+Andrew previously served as Director of Project Development at Technology Ventures Corporation.
 He brings a broad range of commercial experience to assist start ups in structuring a realistic approach to success.
 He has held responsibilities in a variety of disciplines including management positions in engineering, manufacturing, finance, sales and economic development.
-Throughout his career, Mr. Salazar has focused on bringing together the top-flight resources needed for business success.
+Throughout his career, Andrew has focused on bringing together the top-flight resources needed for business success.
 He holds a BSME with an EE option from General Motors Institute (now Kettering University), an MBA from Stanford University, and is a registered patent agent in the U.S. Patent and Trademark Office.
-Andrew also serves as the Board President-Elect of New Mexico Math, Engineering and Science Achievement (NM MESA), and also serves on the Board of Advisors for both the Intelligent Imaging Initiative and the New Mexico Small Business Innovative Research (SBIR) Resource Center.
+Andrew also serves as the volunteer Corporate Secretary of New Mexico Math, Engineering and Science Achievement (NM MESA),.

 NMBio Vice President